 Therefore, every contribution to your private pension will earn an additional 20% for basic rate taxpayers, 40% for higher rate taxpayers and 45% for additional rate taxpayers.

 So if you are a basic rate taxpayer and you pay £80 into your pension, the government will top this up with an additional £20 in the form of tax relief.
 There are however limits to this, and you can’t pay in excess of your total salary in any given year.
-There is also a lifetime allowance of £1,073,000 for all contributions, after which point you won’t earn the tax top-up.
+There is also a lifetime allowance of £1,073,100* for all pension contributions, after which point you won’t earn the tax top-up.

 Can you transfer pensions?